Environment

 PickPik

-In recent decades economists have begun to understand that environmental protection actually supports a healthy economy.
-They belong together.
-If managed correctly, our natural world can sustain us indefinitely, as well as acting as an essential filter for waste and emissions.
+In recent decades, economists have begun to understand that environmental protection actually supports a healthy economy.
+If managed correctly, our natural world can sustain us indefinitely and act as an essential filter for waste and emissions.

 The corporate world can no longer greedily reap gigantic profits without considering its impact on the environment.
-Emissions and sustainability regulations, air quality control, protected land, conservation projects, have all opened up new opportunities for a green economic transition.
+Emissions and sustainability regulations, air quality control, protected land, and environmental laws are being implemented around the world to protect our most precious resources.

-The aim of corporate social responsibility (CSR) is that companies consider their social and environmental impact.
+The aim of corporate social responsibility (CSR) is for companies to consider their social and environmental impact.
 Playing a positive role in communities leads to greener investments, improved reputation, happier clients, and can even improve financial performance.

-Better World Info dives deep into the world of green economies, green growth, and circular economies.
-These concepts embrace sustainability for both the environment and financial systems by incorporating recycling, renewable clean energies, net zero goals, equality, climate policies, waste reduction, and strong ethics embedded into their business models.
+Explore the world of green economies, green growth, and circular economies - concepts that embrace sustainability for both the environment and financial systems.
+They incorporate recycling, renewable clean energies, net zero goals, equality, climate policies, waste reduction, and strong ethics into their business models.

 As we enter unprecedented times regarding climate, biodiversity, natural resources, and environmental instability, it has never been more important to stay informed and educated.

 Corrupt governments and greedy multinational corporations want us to stay ignorant to the irreversible damage that they are inflicting on our natural world.
-Their inaction, apathy, and sluggishness to protect and restore our planets most precious asset is affecting us all.
+Their inaction, apathy, and sluggishness to protect and restore our environment affects us all.

 There is now more carbon dioxide in our atmosphere than at any other point in history.
 Wildlife populations have dropped by 60% in the last 40 years.
 Extreme temperatures are now killing 5 million people a year.